October Sky (band)

 October Sky is a Canadian rock band from Montreal, Canada.
 Formed in 2000, the group currently consists of lead vocalist and guitarist Karl Raymond and drummer Alex Racine.
-The style of their early music, including their debut album Hell Isn't My Home, has been described as progressive, but they started to add several electronic elements to their sound on subsequent albums.
-The Aphotic Season was the first step in that new direction but their latest EP Rise marked a major shift in their sound.
+The band's early music, including their debut album Hell Isn't My Home, has been described as progressive.
+They later incorporated electronic elements into their sound on subsequent releases.
+The Aphotic Season marked the beginning of this stylistic shift, while their most recent EP, Rise, represented a significant evolution in their musical direction.

-To date, October Sky have released two full-length albums - Hell Isn't My Home (2008) and The Aphotic Season (2012), and three EPs - October Sky EP (2006), Green and Beautiful EP (2010), Rise (2015).
+To date, October Sky have released two full-length albums—Hell Isn't My Home (2008) and The Aphotic Season (2012)—and three EPs: October Sky EP (2006), Green and Beautiful EP (2010), and Rise (2015).

 History

-Early years (2000-2005)
+Early years (2000–2005)

-October Sky originated from the suburbs of Montreal in 2000, when high school friends Karl Raymond and Alex Racine started playing hard rock music together.
-When keyboardist Yanik Rouleau joined in 2004, the style of music they played evolved to a more progressive and alternative feel.
-Shortly after Yanik joined the band, they entered in and won a local battle of the bands contest called Exposure, among 85 bands.
-The positive feedback they received therein prompted them to go on a small tour in regional areas of Quebec in 2005, including shows in and around Montreal.
-During this time, they took home yet another battle of the bands contest called Concours Studio Sixieme Sens.
-The prize for the latter involved a substantial amount of recording time, where they recorded their first eponymous EP.
-It was at Studio Sixieme Sens that the band learned the ropes in recording procedures and techniques, where they were given the opportunity to experiment and start to truly define their sound.
+October Sky originated in the suburbs of Montreal in 2000, when high school friends Karl Raymond and Alex Racine began playing hard rock music together.
+With the addition of keyboardist Yanik Rouleau in 2004, their musical style evolved toward a more progressive and alternative sound.

+Shortly after Rouleau joined the band, they entered and won a local battle of the bands competition called Exposure, competing against 85 bands.
+The positive reception encouraged them to embark on a small tour in regional areas of Quebec in 2005, including shows in and around Montreal.
+During this period, they also won another battle of the bands competition, Concours Studio Sixième Sens.

+The prize for the latter competition included a substantial amount of recording time, during which they produced their first eponymous EP.
+At Studio Sixième Sens, the band learned fundamental recording techniques and were given the opportunity to experiment, helping them further define their developing sound.